July 3, 2018

 The biggest thing holding teams back from successfully meeting deadline, budget, and quality standards is a lack of planning.
 If you don’t plan to meet these criteria, your chances of accidentally balancing that three-legged stool are slim to none.

 Many teams find themselves so focused on rushing through tasks that they have no choice but to sacrifice quality just to complete a project on time.
-Things like ad hoc work, last-minute requests, poor planning by other departments, and a general lack of work management all force teams to prioritize time over quality.
+Things like ad hoc projects, last-minute requests, poor planning by other departments, and a general lack of work management all force teams to prioritize time over quality.

 The same is true for budgeting.
 In many cases, budgeting isn’t taken into consideration early enough in a project’s development, so teams find themselves scrambling to make the numbers work, even if that means putting quality aside.